-- Cotton Babies Seconds Sale (new products, but have minor imperfections)
+- Cotton Babies Seconds Sale. (new products with minor imperfections)

 2. Buy Private Party.

-There are lots of mothers, myself included, who finish cloth diapering their children and want to recoup some of their initial costs.
+Many mothers, myself included, finish cloth diapering their children and want to recoup some of their initial costs.
 Buying directly from a mom is a great way to cut out the middleman and extra costs and score an entire lot at an amazing price.

 You can find great deals on:

 The Buy Nothing Project has exploded in recent years, and most areas have a local gifting community, typically housed on Facebook.
 Join your local group and ask if anyone has cloth diapers they’re no longer using and would be willing to gift.

 Then, give back to your local community by passing on some of the things you’re no longer using.

 4. Register for Diapers.

 There’s a lot of stuff you don’t really need for a baby, like fancy bedding, a diaper warmer, and twenty newborn outfits.
 Pare down your baby registry of the non-essentials and instead register for cloth diapers.